smarthome-go/infrared-node/README.md

 # Infrared-Node
-Interface for smarthome that allows IR control
+Hardware interface for Smarthome which provides `IR` control using Homescript.